riball/star-ML-Classification-Project/README.md

 Calibration curves and Brier scores for probability prediction accuracy

-📝 Conclusion

-Random Forest: High classification accuracy but slightly overconfident probability estimates
+Random Forest: Achieved high classification accuracy but its probability estimates were slightly overconfident.

-SVC with Calibration: Lower raw accuracy, but better-calibrated probability predictions
+SVC with Calibration: Produced more reliable probability predictions with a multi-class Brier score of 0.87, showing good calibration.

-Probability calibration improves reliability of predictions for multi-class classification
+Overall Insight: Incorporating probability calibration improves the reliability of model predictions, which is especially useful for multi-class classification tasks like star type prediction.

 ### HR Diagram of Star Types
 ![HR Diagram](images/hr_diagram.png)